CloudCannon/base-jekyll-template/_posts/2018-10-31-first-reviews.md

 type: Document
 ---

-[After you've finished waiting for your reviews](/1.%20getting%20started/waiting-for-reviews/), it's time to do them.
+[After you've finished waiting for your reviews](#), it's time to actually do them.
 Start by clicking "Reviews" in the top menu.

 ![Clicking the reviews button](/images/reviews-click.gif)

-From there, you'll see a quiz screen that's very similar to the Lessons quiz you did earlier.
-A radical will be displayed for you to answer.
+From there, you'll see a quiz screen that's very similar to the Lessons quiz you did in your lessons.
+You should see a radical will be displayed for you to answer.

 ![WaniKani Review with an empty field](/images/review-radical-empty.jpg)